 Cleaning and killing mould is only one part of the remediation process.
-Proper containment, HEPA (High Efficiency Particulate Air) vacuuming and air filtration are also necessary, as indicated by the IICRC S520 Guideline.
-When the application is completed, a HEPA vacuum is used to eliminate the remaining dead spores and restore the environment to a condition 1 status.
+Proper containment, HEPA (High Efficiency Particulate Air) vacuuming, and air filtration are also necessary, as indicated by the IICRC S520 Guideline.
+When the application is completed, a HEPA vacuum is used to eliminate the remaining dead spores, restoring the environment to a Condition 1 status.
 The final step is to perform a clearance test (air quality testing) to validate that the remediation project has been successful.

 Our certified technicians use appropriate personal protection equipment (PPE) while performing the remediation, and follow remediation protocols.